Sairaj26-tech/Machine-Learning-Projects/README.md

 **The detailed Description of each project along with the meta projects listed in this repository can be found at github page :-**

 **_[(https://github.com/Sairaj26-tech/Machine-Learning-Projects)](https://github.com/Sairaj26-tech/Machine-Learning-Projects)_ ⭐⭐⭐**

+## Why this repository?
+• The main purpose of making this repository is to keep all my Machine Learning projects at one place, hence keeping my GitHub clean!<br/>
+• It looks good, isn't it?

+## Overview
+• This repository consists of all my Machine Learning projects.<br/>
+• Datasets are provided in each of the folders above, and the solution to the problem statements as well.

 ### List of Projects :-
 * Classification-of-Arrhythmia using ECG Data